 Pharmacogenomic report (Kailos Genetics)

-Everyone who participates in the Insight Genome will receive the clinical and pharmacogenomics reports, described below.
+Everyone who participates in the Insight Genome will meet with a clinical geneticist, a physician who will order the tests described below.

 The Clinical Report

 A clinical whole genome test must be ordered by a physician at the Smith Family Clinic for Genomic Medicine.
 In the ordering process, the doctor will indicate any specific diseases you are interesting in learning more about.
 This may be based on your family history or your own health history.

 Every individual has three billion “letters” in their DNA.
 Those letters make up their genome.
 What makes every human unique is the four to six million letters that are different.
 Unless you are an identical twin, no one else shares your genetic makeup.
 Those four to six million differences are called variants.
 Some of those variants are responsible for innocuous differences such as hair or eye color, the shape of your nose, or your adult height.
 Other variants are linked to disease.

 Of those variants linked to disease, some are well-established as pathogenic—we know there is a high likelihood of causing disease.
 A specific change to the breast cancer gene BRCA1 is an example of a pathogenic variant.

 Other variants indicate you are a carrier of a disease.
 While you may not have the disease (example: cystic fibrosis), you may have a chance of passing it along to your children.

 There are two other types of variants: benign and variants of unknown significance.
 Benign variants are exactly that.
 Variants of unknown significance are those for which we don’t know if they are pathogenic.
 It cannot be confirmed or rules out.

 These are the types of variants that are included in the Clinical Report.